BrandonAWong/canvas-discord-bot/README.rst

 Once the bot is in your server, you will need to initialize him.

-You must execute **/initialize** command which will take in 3 inputs.
+You must execute the **/initialize** command which will take in 3 inputs.

-Execute this command in the channel you want to receive daily reminders in By default, reminders are sent at 15:30 UTC, this can be changed.
+Execute this command in the channel you want to receive daily reminders in.
+By default, reminders are sent at 15:30 UTC, this can be changed.

 First input - org
 ###################

-You can find this on your Canvas homepage in the URL
+You can find this on your Canvas homepage in the URL.

 .. image:: https://cdn.discordapp.com/attachments/1015313926738694234/1128945688932266025/image.png
    :alt: Canvas org in URL